niolabs/docs/docs/service-design-patterns/understanding-signals.md

 }
 ```

-Notice we've just added an attribute to our block config telling it what value to group by.
+Notice we've just added an attribute to our block config indentifying the value to group by.
 The output of the block will be a list of two signals, one for each department.
-Again, remember that since we had a list come in we only have one list go out.
+Again, remember that since we had only one list of inputs, we can only have one list of outputs.
 Even though there are two signals being notified, they will be notified together in the same list.
 The block's output looks like this:

 ```
 [